georapbox/js-utils/src/strings/startsWith/README.md

 startsWith(str, prefix)
 ```

-> Determines whether a string begins with the characters of another string, returning true or false as appropriate
+> Determines whether a string begins with the characters of another string, returning true or false as appropriate.

 - `str {String}`